-25. Tax situation
+24. Tax situation

-(i) urrent tax framework
+(i) Current tax framework

 The Company and Subsidiaries are subject to the Peruvian tax regime.
-The income tax rate applicable to companies for 2023 is 29.5%.
+The income tax rate applicable to companies as of March 31, 2025 is 29.5%.

 The last paragraph of article 52-A of the Income Tax Law (hereinafter ITL) establishes that the companies that distribute to domiciled natural entities dividends and any other form of profit distribution referred to in paragraph i) of article 24° of the ITL are imposed with a rate of 5%.